 A trading platform is an online trading system that uses computer software to execute trades in a networked environment.
 Trading platforms can be utilized for free or at a discount, depending on the financial intermediary.

-With trading platforms, traders can maintain funded accounts and conduct limited trades in a With trading platforms, investors maintain funded accounts and can conduct securities trades on various markets.
-The ideal trading platforms should employ sophisticated architecture databases to enhance security, information transparency, and provide secondary market liquidity.
+With trading platforms, traders and/or investors can maintain funded accounts and conduct securities trades.
+The leading trading platforms employ sophisticated architecture databases to enhance security, information transparency, and provide secondary market liquidity.

 The network-based environment allows traders to interact satisfactorily, apply appropriate search criteria, and electronically negotiate with offers based on transaction parameters and other terms and conditions to satisfy both parties.

 A trading platform is a software application system used to conduct trading and managing market positions through brokerage firms.

 Trading platforms offer functions and features that enable real-time interaction with trading partners.

 The most common types of trading platforms include commercial trading platforms and prop (proprietary) trading platforms.

 Understanding Trading Platforms